abpetkov/switchery/README.md

 ##### Legacy browsers

-If you are an adventurer and like to use legacy browsers, like IE8 and IE7, apply your favourite fix for rounded corners and box shadows and try a slightly different approach.
+If you are an adventurer and like to support legacy browsers, like IE8 and IE7, apply your favourite fix for rounded corners and box shadows and try a slightly different approach.

 ```js
 var elems = document.querySelectorAll('.js-switch');